dani3l0/Status/announcement.md

 The solution is simple.
 Fully functional, single executable static binary with all resources already included.
 What if you download **just one file** and run it with **just one command**?

 Yes, I am going to rewrite Status again, but this time in `Go`.

+### New project has been started!

+Project is not yet usable, but I'm sharing it to prove our app is not dead at all :)

+For more details and updates, check **[dani3l0/Statee](https://github.com/dani3l0/Statee)** repo

 ### Planned features